vinodjohn/cybercube-testtask/README.md

 5. Redis

 ## Development description
 This task has two applications: **producer** and **consumer**.
 The producer app has the API service endpoint for user registration and consumer app has a service that saves the user record to the database.

+Producer app runs on port *9000* and consumer app runs on port *9001*.
+These server port numbers can be changed in *src/main/resources/application.properties/server.port* of respective projects.

 ## Setup and installation
 1. Download and install: Apache Kakfa and Redis
 2. Run Zookeeper instance for Kafka and Kafka server on port: 9092
 3. Start Redis server
-4. Clone this project and run producer and consumer apps separately.
+4. Clone this repository.
+Run producer and consumer apps separately.
-5. Make request to producer API.
+5. Make a POST request to producer API.

 ### To register a user, the following APIs can be used:
 In case of local run of application, **POST** request to